 Spy: Here is a great modern example of the genre spoof done right, with Melissa McCarthy proving herself to be among the best comedic acts working today.
 Not to mention a neat supporting cast full of other memorable acts, with Jason Statham as a moronic veteran super agent walking away with just about every scene they’re in.
 If there are weak links (and there are), is that the plot feels a bit weak, with an obvious reveal and action sequences that are pretty rough/obvious in execution, though that fight sequence in the kitchen is pretty gnarly.
 Still, this comedy is like a fresh breeze blowing away a miasma of unfunny comedy sequels and even more unfunny comedy spoofs that we have been plagued with over the years.

-Kingsman: Nasty, crude, political and fast-paced, here is a movie that is both unafraid of embracing the problematic parts of its genre and of using said parts as a blunt instrument against class warfare.
+Kingsman: Nasty, crude, political and fast-paced, here is a movie that is both unafraid of embracing the problematic parts of its genre and of using said parts as a blunt instrument of class warfare of all things.
 A movie that will have you craving shiny Oxfords while seething about class relations and the strife that results, the more one thinks about this movie the more amazing it is that it got made…much more released.

 Mission Impossible: Rogue Nation: *sigh* Yes, we get it Tom Cruise.
 You do your own stunts.
 Keep doing…whatever it is you do that makes you stay young, just as long as we get a good movie out of it.
 And here, we did.
 What’s striking about this movie is how inventive/hard hitting the action sequences are, all the while being tinged with a hint of moral ambiguity that colors, you know, actual Secret Agent business.
 Granted, it does hit a few road blocks.
 The character interactions do feel a bit muted this time around (though there is a neat bit by Jeremy Renner that is quite a relief to those who were rightfully pissed when he made an ass of himself during interviews for, “The Avengers: Age of Ultron”) and the movie’s bad guy definitely feels like they are one more draft away from actually being compelling.
 But what is here actually works.
 Here is a popcorn flick that isn’t afraid to have a little bite while leaning a bit hard on its star power and production values.

 It Follows: Overrated?
-I kinda agree with that.
+I kinda agree with that opinion.
 But I won’t deny that this movie got to me.
 Here is one of the best concepts for a horror movie in years, and while the movie hinges just a tad too much onto the 1980s horror movie aesthetic/tropes, the result is a existential surprise that will leave the more paranoid viewers amongst you looking over your shoulder after a date.
-Be sure to use protection, kids!
-Or, you know, if you’re ace/platonic, just do something else that you enjoy.

-Jupiter Ascending (linking to YourMovieSucks for this because they nail it): Yep, I said it.
+Jupiter Ascending: Yep, I said it.
 Come at me, Razzies!
 In all seriousness, this movie is a fucking mess.
 Not all of the plots fit together, the movie moves at a rapid pace to the point where it can be hard to tell what the hell is going on, some of the dialogue is clunky as hell (“Bees are designed to detect royalty”, Sean Bean says as CGI bees buzz around Mila Kunis in the shape of a flowing dress.
-Seriously, that actually happens), the story is predictable and the central mind-bending concepts are indeed mind-bending but feel weighted down by the twin plagues of Exposition and Wonky Character Development.
+Seriously, that actually happens), the central story is predictable and the central mind-bending concepts are indeed mind-bending but feel weighted down by the twin plagues of Exposition and Wonky Character Development.
 But you know what?
 To quote Anton Ego, “The new needs friends”, and while this movie doesn’t make it all the way, there’s enough bonkers, inventive shit going on at just about every second that I am willing to forgive the movie not quite sticking the landing.
 Expect this movie to become quite a cult item in the coming years despite its flaws.
 Oh, wait…it kinda already has.

-Sicario: Brutal, bold and pretty damn pessimistic.
+Sicario: Brutal, bold and pretty damn pessimistic even when it cozies up the U.S. Department of Defense.
 What at first seems to be a simplistic actioneer with The War on Drugs as its backdrop turns into a horrific display of collateral damage and loose laws, with a jaundiced view on drug prohibition, law enforcement and the morality of one’s superiors.
 That it features Roger Deakins’ jaw-dropping cinematography, a powerful soundtrack by Jóhann Jóhannsson, a good script by Taylor Sheridan, perceptive direction by Denis Villeneuve, and compelling performances by Emily Blunt and Benicio Del Toro…well, that just makes it all the more hard-hitting.

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visithttp://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.